robinsmith3/frrconfig/README.md

-# To add IPv6 networks and hosts to the system
+# To migrate the network to IPv6 networks and hosts
 ## Gateway v6 address
 ```2a00:23c6:9c79:3201:42:21ff:fee9:6b00/64```

-- Network prefix size /64
 - A supplemental issue here being how to handle a non static allocation by the ISP

+## Network Prefix
+``2a00:23c6:9c79:3201::::/64``

+## All numbering in hex
+- Network prefix size /120
 - on a dymanic re-allocation could use SED to adjust all configs and reload nodes

 ## Should we use a public IPv6 space?